sakurity/securelogin/README.md

 Safari: localStorage of /s proxy cannot detect users with native app (because of default privacy settings to drop 3rd party trackers).
 That's why we ask user to confirm(do you have app) everytime.
 Also no way to avoid 'Do you want to allow this page to open “SecureLogin.app”?' dialog every time.

-TorBrowser: SecurityError: The operation is insecure.
+TorBrowser: `SecurityError: The operation is insecure` when trying to open `securelogin://`

 ### Windows 10

 Edge: does not support custom protocol handlers like `securelogin://`.
 At all.
+They don't provide any roadmap.
 Use Web version.

 Chrome: working fine.